RediSearch/RediSearchBenchmark/README.md

     	comma separated list of queries to benchmark (default "hello world") -scores string
-    	read scores of documents CSV for indexing
+    	read scores of documents CSV for indexing -indexes int
-  -shards int
-    	the number of partitions we want (AT LEAST the number of cluster shards) (default 1)
+      the total number of indexes to generate -disableCache
+      for elastic only, disabling query cache -temporary int
+      for redisearch only, create a temporary index that will expire after the given amount of seconds -maxdocs int
+      specify the max numebr of docs per index, -1 for no limit -password string
+      redis database password
 ```

 ## Example: Indexing documents into RediSearch